Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Abstract

 \section{Abstract}

 This paper introduces the weighted-sum energy efficiency (WSEE) as an advanced performance metric designed to represent the uplink energy efficiency (EE) of individual user equipment (UE) in a user-centric Cell-Free massive MIMO (CF-mMIMO) system more accurately.
-In this realistic user-centric CF-mMIMO context, each UE may exhibit distinct characteristics, such as maximum transmit power limits or specific minimum data rate requirements.
+In a realistic user-centric CF-mMIMO context, each UE may exhibit distinct characteristics, such as maximum transmit power limits or specific minimum data rate requirements.
 By computing the EE of each UE independently and adjusting the weights accordingly, the system can accommodate these unique attributes, thus promoting energy-efficient operation.
-The uplink WSEE is formulated as a multiple-ratio fractional programming (FP) problem, representing a weighted sum of the EE of individual UEs, which depends on each UE’s transmit power and the combining vector at the CPU.
-To effectively maximize WSEE, we present optimization algorithms that utilize the Dinkelbach transform and the quadratic transform (QT).
-Applying the QT twice consecutively yields significant performance gains in terms of WSEE.
-This framework establishes a foundation for developing operational strategies tailored to specific system requirements.
+The uplink WSEE is formulated as a multiple-ratio fractional programming (FP) problem, representing a weighted sum of the EE of individual UEs, which depends on each UE’s transmit power and the combining vector at the central processing unit (CPU).
+To effectively maximize WSEE, we develop optimization algorithms based on the quadratic transform (QT), which is effective for multiple-ratio FP.
+By applying QT sequentially to each user’s EE and the uplink SINR, the method converts the nonconvex WSEE objective into tractable subproblems and ensures stable, monotone convergence.
+We further introduce an approximate variant that alleviates QT’s inherent nonlinearities to accelerate convergence.
+Compared with global energy efficiency (GEE)–oriented baselines, the proposed algorithms yield simultaneous improvements in user power consumption and spectral efficiency, while also reducing optimization time.
+Overall, the framework provides a foundation for designing operational strategies tailored to specific system requirements.